juliet448/Juliet448-Business-Analystics/README.md

 [CONCLUSION](#Conclusion)

-### CAPSTONE PROJECT OVERVIEW: Human Resources Analytics
+### CAPSTONE PROJECT OVERVIEW: HUMAN RESOURCES ANALYTICS

 ---
 This Project  will focus on analyzing HR datasets to identify trends, patterns, and correlations with the objective of extracting meaningful insights from HR dataset.
 This is a complete report detailing the findings and insights these includes: Data collection and cleaning, data analysis and visualization using Excel, Google spreadsheet, Power BI, and statistical techniques, identification of key HR metrics and trends and development of data-driven recommendations for informed strategic decision-making and drive business outcomes.

 ### PROJECT OBJECTIVES

 ---
 The objective of this Capstone Project is to apply data analytics techniques to Human Resources (HR) datasets, extracting meaningful insights, enhancing our ability to inform strategic decision-making and drive business intelligence.

 ### PROJECT SCOPE
 ---